Car Seat Recycling In Australia 🚗

 Now, how much car seats are disposed of every year?
 The answer: 200,000.
 Unfortunately, most of these disposed of car seats go into landfill.
 Only a few of them are actually recycled.
 But the question is “why?”

 Some recycling centres don’t accept them because of this.
-For this reason, what alternatives can we do to properly dispose of car seats?
+For this reason, what alternatives can we do to properly dispose of car seats while only limited options exist?

 In order to avoid car seats going into landfill, we must find alternatives to do if car seat recycling is not possible in your area.